 SPECIAL HAZARDS ARISING FROM THE SUBSTANCE: This product is combustible and can be ignited when exposed to its flashpoint.
-This product contains methylpolysiloxanes which will likely generate formaldehyde at approximately 150°C (300°F) and above, in atmospheres which contain oxygen.
 Not sensitive to mechanical impact under normal conditions.
 Not sensitive to static discharge under normal conditions.
 Closed containers may develop pressure and rupture in event of fire.